 Multi-cellular organisms are made up of different organs containing specific tissues.
 Each of then perform a set of functions by producing specific enzymes.
 However, some of the enzymes synthesized within the cell are secreted to extra-cellular surfaces, such enzymes are called exoenzymes and those enzymes which are retained within the cell are called endoenzymes.

 The enzymes present within a cell show a great range in their structures and functions.
 However, some of the enzymes are compartmentalized, so that each organ contains a group of enzymes which perform specific functions.
 For example, chloroplast contains enzymes responsible for photochemical and carbon pathways.
-Nucleus possesses enzymes responsible for DNA replication, transcription, processing, etc. Likewise, cytosol contains enzymes for HMP pathway, etc. Thus one can see intracellular compartmentalization of enzymes for specific functions.
+Nucleus possesses enzymes responsible for DNA replication, transcription, processing, etc. Likewise, cytosol contains enzymes for glycolysis, and many metabolic pathway enzymes and many others.
+Thus one can see intracellular compartmentalization of enzymes is for specific functions.